This is Part 2 of 2 articles on Yoga, following up from Yoga and Writing

 The Astrology within the Body

-The word Yoga is also used in Vedic astrology more to mean particular effects of planetary combinations.
+The word Yoga is also used in Vedic astrology differently so not to be confused with yoga practice.
+It refers more to particular planetary combinations.
 James T. Braha defines it “ Union.
 In this case planetary unions which produce specific effects.”
 There are way too many ‘yogas’ to discuss here.
 They are well known to boggle the memory of anyone learning Jyotish astrology.

-The zodiac is a series of animal archetypes in constellations- many yoga poses are a friendly menagerie.
+The zodiac is also buta series of animal archetypes in constellations- many yoga poses are a friendly menagerie.
 This is the origin of the word zodiac- zoos in Greek.
 Both astrology and yoga have zootropic metaphors.
 Each yoga pose is a kind of archetype.
 Among thousands of asanas, many actively embody these animal totems such as the Lion, Rabbit, Cow, Scorpion and Fish and you can align with them if they match your zodiac sign.
+The asanas are like metaphors.

-The chakras linked to the planets and to the zodiac signs- this is a whole subject in itself.
+The chakras linked to the planets and to the zodiac signs- and each refer to a chemical composition.
+This is a whole subject in itself.
 Chemical salts can be assigned to each zodiac sign as well for natural recuperation of the bodily alchemy related to that sign, especially useful where there is an imbalance.
 There is also a system of mudras ( hand positions) that focus energy.
 But an asana is a mudra of the whole body.
 There is a system of hieratic gestures, a performance art therapy that also embodies the essence of each Zodiac sign.
 Rudolph Steiner and Marie von Sivers developed this.
 Hieratic poses to ‘fix’ the energy of the sign into in the body in the form of Eurythmy– here is an intersection point between the physical and the mental i.e. bodymind coherence.

 Yoga and Astrology both converge and diverge paths: you may come from one and then see the wisdom of blending the two overarching philosophies together or you may not.
 They would still be 100% valid in their own right.
 They may run on parallel tracks and never appear to connect or just occasionally.
 In one sense yoga can free you from astrology but only if you do the diligent practice of erasing the bondage to karmic imprints.
 The point is to realise that if the planets are embodied in the spine then the natal chart intersects there too.
 This came through the tradition of Sri Yuketswar and Yogananda– that the zodiac is centered in the body.
 This fusion has not seeped so deeply into Western astrology whereas it is axiomatic in Jyotish and Medical astrology points to this not always recognising the etheric body and higher or more ‘subtle’ nervous system.